ToruNiina/Boost.toml/README.md

 __NOTE__: `toml::table` is an alias of `boost::container::flat_map`.
 So it has all the functionalities that `boost::container::flat_map` has.
-In most cases, the conversion is not needed.
+In most cases, conversion is not needed.

 ### `toml::array` of `toml::array` having different types each other